Scottsdale Pool Resurfacing

 The old plaster from the tile, drain, pool light, and inlet will not be removed because they allow the new finish to go on evenly.
 Any pool paint must be removed through sanding or water blasting.
 The whole process takes a maximum of two days.
 After this, a bond coat will be used to prep for the new plaster.
 This can take up to 4 days.
 After plastering, the pool is filled with clean water that has a low mineral and metal content.

 It is essential to maintain your pool correctly.
 Scottsdale Pool Resurfacing is at the top of the industry compared to all other competitors.
 Allow us to prove this to you.
 We offer services like:

 - Overall pool resurfacing services

-It is paramount to maintain pool life equipment through regular pool maintenance procedures.
-That is because doing this often will help you save money on buying, replacing, or repairing pool equipment like a water pool pump.
-Regular maintenance will help keep away things like leaves and other dirt types from clogging the pool system, allowing everything to work as intended.
-Just like everything, cleaning is a basic form of maintaining any tool, product, room, and tools.
+It is paramount to maintain pool equipment through regular pool maintenance procedures.
+That is because doing this often helps you save money on buying, replacing, or repairing pool equipment like a water pool pump.
+Regular maintenance will help keep things like leaves and other types of dirt from clogging the pool system, allowing everything to work as intended.
+Cleaning is a basic form of maintaining any tool, product, or room.

 Scottsdale pool resurfacing contractors serve Scottsdale and the Phoenix area.
 Our contractors are ready to come over and provide an on-site price estimate.
 Give us a call to get your free cost, material use, and time estimate today.
 While on-site, our estimator will provide you with the most accurate assessment of the work, material to be used, and even time.
 In other words, you will get an estimate of everything, not only cost.

 Remember, consultation is free with no obligation.
 Give us a call today; we are ready to help you.